 How to restore the good old Task Manager in Windows 8

-- Download the following ZIP file (containing classic Task Manager files from Windows 8's boot.wim) and unpack the TM folder into the root of your system drive.
+- Download the following ZIP file (containing classic Task Manager files and msconfig.exe to manage startup apps) and unpack the installer to any folder you want.

 You should get the following: